-- Alcohol stable foam.
+- ▶ Alcohol stable foam

-- Dry chemical powder.
+- Dry chemical powder

-- BCF (where regulations permit).
+- ► BCF (where regulations permit).

 - Carbon dioxide.

-Water spray or fog - Large fires only.
+- Water spray or fog Large fires only.

-- SMALL FIRE:
+SMALL FIRE:

-- Water spray, dry chemical or CO2
+Water spray, dry chemical or CO2

-- LARGE FIRE:
+LARGE FIRE:

-- Water spray or fog.
+Water spray or fog.

-S
+Special hazards arising from the substrate or mixture

+Fire Incompatibility

+Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

+Advice for firefighters

-cial hazards arising from t Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Fire incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, poor chlorine etc. as ignition may result vice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-If safe, switch off electrical equipment until vapour fire hazard removed.
-Use water delivered as a fine spray to control fire and cool adjacent area.
-DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
-Slight hazard when exposed to heat, flame and oxidisers.
-Fire/Explosion Hazard Liquid and vapour are highly flammable.
-Severe fire hazard when exposed to heat or flame.
-Vapour forms an explosive mixture with air.
-Severe explosion hazard, in the form of vapour, when exposed to flame or spark.
-Vapour may travel a considerable distance to source of ignition.
-Heating may cause expansion or decomposition with violent container rupture.
-Aerosol cans may explode on exposure to naked flames.
-Rupturing containers may rocket and scatter burning materials.
-Hazards may not be restricted to pressure effects.
-May emit acrid, poisonous or corrosive fumes.
-On combustion, may emit toxic fumes of carbon monoxide (CO).
-Combustion products include: , carbon monoxide (CO) , carbon dioxide (CO2) , other pyrolysis products typical of burning organic material.
-Contains low boiling substance: Closed containers may rupture due to pressure buildup under fire conditions.
-Articles and manufactured articles may constitute a fire hazard where polymers form their outer layers or where combustible packaging remains in place.
+- ▶ Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - If safe, switch off electrical equipment until vapour fire hazard removed. - Use water delivered as a fine spray to control fire and cool adjacent area. - Fire Fighting DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.

+Slight hazard when exposed to heat, flame and oxidisers

+- Liquid and vapour are highly flammable. - Severe fire hazard when exposed to heat or flame. - Vapour forms an explosive mixture with air. - Severe explosion hazard, in the form of vapour, when exposed to flame or spark. - Vapour may travel a considerable distance to source of ignition. - Heating may cause expansion or decomposition with violent container rupture. - Aerosol cans may explode on exposure to naked flames. - Rupturing containers may rocket and scatter burning materials. - Hazards may not be restricted to pressure effects. - May emit acrid, poisonous or corrosive fumes - On combustion, may emit toxic fumes of carbon monoxide (CO).

+Fire/Explosion Hazard Combustion products include:

+carbon monoxide (CO)

+carbon dioxide (CO2)

+other pyrolysis products typical of burning organic material.

+Articles and manufactured articles may constitute a fire hazard where polymers form their outer layers or where combustible packaging remains

 Certain substances, found throughout their construction, may degrade or become volatile when heated to high temperatures.
 This may create a secondary hazard.